Free Shipping to US on orders $75+ Shop Now

 During the mid 20th century, Jean Piaget––one of the most important developmental psychologists of all time––discovered that children develop logic by first interacting with objects and people in their environment and then internalizing those interactions and repeating them mentally.
 The process of internalization here refers to our ability to take in external influences (events, ideas, beliefs, stimuli), absorb them, and use them to build the abstract wonder that is our character.
 This is how we learn and mature, and how our experiences shape us as individuals.

 Simply put, there can be no cognition––our ability to develop consciousness––without bodily experience, according to Piaget.
 However, as adult humans, it seems like sometimes we get lost in that same mind that gives us this divine ability to be conscious.
 We become set in our ways and, once we’ve established our own sense of self, it can be challenging for us to let go of it, step back, and re-learn new behaviors.

 So, how can we step out of this cycle?
 Our answer is simple: backtrack the process.
 We can enhance the connection between the body and the mind by reconnecting with the physical world and internalizing our physical experiences once more—or as much as we need to.

 You can become more present, engaged, and grounded in the now by strengthening the connection between your senses and your mind.
 This will transform you from an observer into an active participant in life.

-How to Embody the Mind
+How to embody the mind

 Talk to Your Body